opper-ai/opper-webagent/README.md

   ghcr.io/opper-ai/opper-webagent:latest
 ```

-Then browse to `http://localhost:8000/` to use the web interface.
+To issue tasks you can browse to `http://localhost:8000/` to use the web interface.

-To interact with it over REST:
+Or interact with it over REST (API docs at http://127.0.0.1:8000/docs#/)

 ```
 # Execute a web task (returns session id)